Threat Modeling Fundamentals & Methodology

 with self.conn.cursor() as cur:

-# Parameterized execution prevents injection entirely
+# Parameterized execution — the driver handles escaping entirely

 cur.execute(query, clean_data)